jcompagner/jsHybugger/README.md

 Let's start with the WebView example.

-You can build the example using maven or you can just download the example [APK](jshybugger.org/download/jshybugger-webview-ex.apk) and start debugging (skip building section).
+You can build the example using maven or you can just download the example [APK](http://jshybugger.org/download/jshybugger-webview-ex.apk) and start debugging (skip building section).

-# building example APK file
+# building example APK
 Go to jsHybugger/examples/webview and enter the following commands (see Maven-Build section for more info)

 	mvn clean install